harrisoncramer/harrisoncramer.me/src/markdown-pages/setting-up-docker-with-terraform-and-ec2.md

 }
 ```

 We also need to associate this route table with our subnet.
+Strangely, this is actually a different resource in AWS than the subnet and the route table:

 ```hcl{20-23}:title=infrastructure/subnet.tf
 resource "aws_subnet" "my_app" {